Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 Step 9: Image Optimization

 One factor that is often overlooked is image alt tags.
 Alt tags are the alternative text that shows up if someone has images blocked in their web browser.
-And most website-builders (Carrot included), allow you to customize this text for each image, which you should take advantage of.
+And most real estate website builders (Carrot included), allow you to customize this text for each image, which you should take advantage of.

 Since Google robots can’t read images, they look to alt text to determine what an image is.
 Then they rank your page and that image accordingly.